kobotoolbox/docs/source/index.rst

 Search the knowledge base, browse our resources and visit our forum for more detail information

 ..
-README: please don't change name or caption of TOCs - they are used for
+README: please don't change :name: or :caption: of TOCs - they are used for
 ..
 JavaScript code and for properly building the custom section pages.
 ..
 If you need to change them, please contact a developer :-*